BS Degree Recommended Course Sequence

 NURN 411 - Health Assessment and Promotion (4 Credits)

-Focuses on the development of comprehensive health assessment skills, including measures of physical and functional status, documentation of the assessment findings, and health promotion strategies for each body system.
-Considerations of racial and cultural differences are discussed with respect to health assessment as well as health promotion strategies.
+This course focuses on the development of comprehensive health assessment skills for the adult client, including measures of physical and functional status, documentation of the assessment findings, and health promotion strategies for each body system.
+Considerations of cultural differences are discussed with respect to health assessment as well as health promotion strategies.

 Total Semester Credits = 17